Gandria: Early history

 The first lasting human traces on the immediate area around Gandria come from the iron-age people of the Celts (as of 550 B.C.).
 A large stone (Sasso della Predescia) carved with mysterious signs, probably used for Celtic religious purposes, is located within hiking distance.
 Many modern locations nearby have Celtic names.
 Gandria sits at the base of Mt.
 Brè, which means “mountain” in Celtic.

 The name of the Lake of Lugano in Italian, Ceresio, could be derived from the Celtic word keresios, a reference to a god of fertility who is always pictured with the antlers of a deer – the lake’s resemblance to the prongs of an antler can be more easily imagined when viewed from above.

 Rome conquered the region in 196 B.C.
 Tombs and artifacts from the neighbouring villages of Castagnola and Brè are testimonials to the Roman presence.
 Present-day Gandria, however, was not yet inhabited.

 First settlement

 “Gandrio” is first mentioned in archives from the bishop of Como in 1237.
 At the time, the village was located halfway up Mt.
-Bré – the ruins are still visible today along the trail to the Sasso della Predescia.
+Brè – the ruins are still visible today along the trail to the Sasso della Predescia.

 In the 14th century, a new settlement was established along the lake in the present-day site.
 Eventually the upper part of the village was abandoned, perhaps due to fire, perhaps due to the advantages of living near the lake.
 Gandria was only accessible by boat and steep trails, locals had to be self-sufficient.
 In addition to gardening and raising livestock, they benefited from the lake’s abundant fish.